This article describes the requirements and procedure to install the Datto Linux Agent on supported machines.

 Once you've installed the Linux agent on your target machine, log into the Datto's web interface and follow these steps:

-- Click on the Protect link in the top menu bar.
+1. Click the Protect link in the top menu bar.

-Here are the locations of the installation logs on the supported distributions.
+The following locations house the Datto Linux Agent installation logs on supported distributions.
 If you have an issue with installation, check these logs for clues: